-Consumption of cheese should be monitored for patients with hypertension and kidney impairment due to its high sodium content.
+We should monitor cheese consumption for patients with hypertension and kidney impairment due to its high sodium content.

-Cheese is considered to be in the top 5% of foods that are rich in calcium and satisfies 71% of the required daily value.
-However, milk has less calcium compared to cheese since it only satisfies 12% of the required daily value.
+Cheese is considered in the top 5% of foods rich in calcium and satisfy 71% of the required daily value.
+However, milk has less calcium than cheese since it only satisfies 12% of the required daily value.